KREAMpresLIQ/DailyRoutine/README.md

 ---

-Write a program that adds the digits in a 2 digit number. e.g. if the input was 35, then the output should be 3 + 5 = 8 <br>
+Write a program that adds the digits in a two-digit number. e.g. if the input was 35, then the output should be 3 + 5 = 8 <br>
 ***Warning.*** Do not change the code on lines 1-3.
 Your program should work for different inputs. e.g. any two-digit number.

 ## Example Input